✓ Shariah-Compliant / Halal-Aligned

 Probability: ~50-55%

-Strong rhetoric, no meaningful change.
-Oil stays in $125-$135 range with elevated volatility.
+Supply and demand remain broadly in balance at current levels.
+Oil stays in the $125-$135 range with elevated volatility.

 Key Events This Week